Affiliate Marketing: Why Aren’t More Affiliate Marketers Building Lists?

 The people who never open your emails or take actions…it means the potential customers might not get the emails.

 Remember in any business you want to find your ideal clients.
+Also look into something like Bigbang Themes to customize your templates.

 8. You Need a Physical Address